Zach Agnos

 Zach Agnos Bio

 Zachary George Agnos is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-Born on August 15, 2000, he played college baseball for the East Carolina Pirates as a two-way player before being selected by the Rockies in the 10th round of the 2022 MLB draft.
-Agnos made his MLB debut in 2025, showcasing his skills as a promising young pitcher in the league.
+Born in Reston, Virginia, Agnos developed as a two-way player in high school and at East Carolina University before concentrating on pitching in his junior year.
+Selected by the Rockies in the 10th round of the 2022 MLB draft, he rose quickly through the minor leagues as a closer and reached the majors in 2025, where he recorded his first major league saves as a rookie.

 Early Life and Background